 - On the next screen scroll down to WordPress Installer.
 Click the icon to enter the installation script area.

-- Click the Install Tab under the WordPress heading and fill in the details of your blog or website
+- Click the Install Tab under the WordPress heading and you'll see the Setup Wizard.
+Fill in your blog's details.

-- Change the protocol to https:// – SiteGround should have already installed the SSL layer for your domain so it makes sense to use it immediately
+- Change the protocol to https:// – SiteGround should have already installed the SSL certificate for your domain so it makes sense to use it immediately

 - Choose your domain name from the

 - Make the Site Name the title of your blog.
 This is not the domain name, rather the business or blog name